arielccjr/Journal2025/README.txt

         : Modal Logic: Implication: Modal logic helps in predicting future truths without contradiction.
             : Necessity: Something must be true.
 “The sun must rise.”
             : Possibility: Something may or may not be true.
 “It may rain tomorrow.”
-    ~WORD: Etymology: Words are symbols of mental concepts:
+    ~WORD/ETYMOLOGY: Words are symbols of mental concepts.
-        : FIXES: Know its Attributes, Accidental properties, the Characteristics that vary without changing substance, Using the Remaining Nine Categories
+        : FIXES: Know its Attributes, Accidental properties, the Characteristics that vary without changing substance, Using the Remaining Nine Categories, POSITIVE (+1/Vice of Excess), NEGATIVE (-1/Vice of Deficiency), : HOW:
-            : HOW: POSITIVE (+1/Vice of Excess), NEGATIVE (-1/Vice of Deficiency), : Quality – What kind of thing it is (e.g., "red," "brave," "intelligent").
+                : Quality – What kind of thing it is (e.g., "red," "brave," "intelligent").
                 : Quantity – How much or how big something is (e.g., "five feet tall," "three liters").
-            : WHY: CAUSE, EFFECT
+            : WHY:
                 : Material – What something is made of (e.g., a statue is made of marble).
                 : Formal – The essence or shape of something (e.g., the design of the statue).
                 : Efficient – What brings something into being (e.g., the sculptor carving the statue).
                 : Final – The purpose or goal of something (e.g., the statue exists to honor someone).
             : WHEN: Time, SCHEDULE= BirthStart*DeathFinish...
 ClockCycle/Hertz/Second/Minute/Hour/Day/Month/Season/Year...: CHRONOLOGY, measure of motion in relation to before and after.
             : WHERE: Space, HOME= Earth*Heaven...
 Point/Index/DomainNameSystem/FileDirectory/Position/Location/Continent/Sea/Climate...: ASTRONOMY (PTOLEMY), GEOGRAPHY
-            : WHO: Relations, FAMILIAR= Mother*Father...
-Blood/Tribe/Race/Specie/Genus/Status...: Personality, Community (Polis), (e.g., "bigger than," "father of").
+            : WHO: Relations (e.g., "bigger than," "father of"), FAMILIAR= Mother*Father...
+Blood/Tribe/Race/Specie/Genus/Status...: Personality, Community (Polis), .
             : WHAT:
-                : State/Condition – What condition it is in (e.g., "armed," "healthy," "wet").
+                : State – What condition it is in (e.g., "armed," "healthy," "wet").
                 : Action – What it is doing
                 : Passion (Being Acted Upon) – What is being done to it (e.g., "being burned," "being pushed").
                 : Position – How it is arranged (e.g., "sitting," "lying down").